 The latches manufacturers place on windows aren’t always effective, and sometimes they’re downright flimsy.
 Replace them with locks or key-operated levers to help beef up your safety.
 You might also consider inserting laminated or tempered glass for a stronger hold.
 As many as 23 percent of home burglaries occur through first-story windows, but don’t forget to secure the basement and second-story windows as well.

 3. Purchase a security system.

-All homes should have some form of security system, whether it’s a basic camera installation or a fully monitored smart system.
+All homes should have some form of security system, whether it’s a basic DIY installation or a fully monitored smart system.
 Evaluate the needs for your area and choose a system you’re comfortable with.
 Some of the basics to consider include an alarm, motion sensors for the doors and windows, and carbon monoxide and smoke detectors.

 4. Meet the neighbors.